ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

    To use a key for your backups, you must first [enable the service-to-service delegation](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-key-protect&interface=ui#key-byok).
    {: note}

 * `members_memory_allocation_mb` - Total amount of memory to be shared between the database members within the database.
-For example, if the value is "6144", and there are three database members, then the deployment gets 6 GB of RAM total, giving 2 GB of RAM per member.
+For example, if the value is "6144", and there are three database members, then the instance gets 6 GB of RAM total, giving 2 GB of RAM per member.
 If omitted, the default value is used for the database type is used.
 * `members_disk_allocation_mb` - Total amount of disk to be shared between the database members within the database.
-For example, if the value is "30720", and there are three members, then the deployment gets 30 GB of disk total, giving 10 GB of disk per member.
+For example, if the value is "30720", and there are three members, then the instance gets 30 GB of disk total, giving 10 GB of disk per member.
 If omitted, the default value for the database type is used.
-* `members_cpu_allocation_count` - Enables and allocates the number of specified dedicated cores to your deployment.
+* `members_cpu_allocation_count` - Enables and allocates the number of specified dedicated cores to your instance.
 For example, to use two dedicated cores per member, use `"members_cpu_allocation_count":"2"`.
 If omitted, the default value "Shared CPU" uses compute resources on shared hosts.
-* `service_endpoints` - The [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) supported on your deployment,`private`.
+* `service_endpoints` - The [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) supported on your instance,`private`.
 This is a required parameter.

 ## Step 1: Provision through Terraform
 {: #provision_instance_tf}